kitty-catt/bc-full/README.md

     bash scripts/setup.sh

 When the script is run, then it will:
+- initialize the generic tekton pipeline.
 - install the mysql database for the inventory.
 - wait until the mysql database is up.
 - load the database.

-Next, the generic pipeline is created

 # Build